 Its learning theory states that the subconscious is not only capable, but better off, performing complex (physical) tasks without interference by the conscious self.
 The conscious self should be used as a neutral observer and goal-setter, communicating these to the subconscious with images, sounds, and feelings.
 Common self-criticism of ones actions (“how could I be so stupid”, “I suck”, etc.) interfere with the effective performance of tasks.
 The learning process is (page 73):

 - Step 2: Ask yourself to change, programming with image and feel.

 - Step 4: Nonjudgmental, calm observation of the results leading to continuing observation of process until behaviour is in automatic.

-The (thinly) veiled argument for Stoicism arrives in the guise of the inner game – the game over which we are in direct control: concentration, observation, and actions – in contrast to the external game – a game whose outcome depends on external factors: opponents, chance, or circumstance.
+The (thinly) veiled argument for Stoicism arrives in the guise of the argument for playing the inner game.
+The inner game is the game over which we are in direct control: concentration, observation, and actions.
+The external game is the game whose outcome depends on external factors: opponents, chance, or circumstance.
 Gallwey argues that the inner game is the one most worth playing.

 Particularly pertinent is the section on marrying an abandon for external outcome with a passion for achieving excellent outcomes by noting that overcoming difficult obstacles has intrinsic value.
 The point is not to overcome the other person (in tennis), but the obstacles he presents.
 Thus Stoicism: be concerened about the effort to win, not the winning itself.
 This, incidentally, also maximises your chance of winning the external game.